skip to content

 Student Complaint Procedure

-If the response from the department, faculty, service or staff member has not resolved your complaint, or your complaint is so serious that you feel you can't raise it with them, complete and submit the Formal Complaint form, within 28 days of the matter arising or within 28 days of the response you received from the department, faculty, service or staff member.
-If you have valid reason for not raising a complaint within this timeframe, for example, you have a disability that causes you to take longer to do things and you need a reasonable adjustment to process times, or the impact of the matter was such that you felt unable to come forward until now, then you should include this information within the complaint form and your case handler will consider this.
+If the response from the Faculty, Department, service or staff member has not resolved your complaint, or your complaint is so serious that you feel you can't raise it with them, complete and submit the Formal Complaint Form, within 20 working days of the matter arising or the response you received from the Faculty, Department, service or staff member.
+If you have a valid reason for not raising a complaint within this timeframe, for example, you have a disability that causes you to take longer to do things and you need a reasonable adjustment to process times, or the impact of the matter was such that you felt unable to come forward until now, then you should include this information within the Complaint Form and your Case Handler will consider this.
 You should not include unnecessary information about other people in your complaint.

-Your complaint and any responses will be considered by a Complaint Officer; an academic staff member who is not connected to your College or Faculty who has no knowledge of the case.
+The complaint report and complaint materials will be considered by a Complaint Officer - a trained member of Regent House who is not connected to your College, Faculty, Department or service and who has no prior knowledge of the case.
 The Complaint Officer will make a decision about your complaint and consider a remedy, where this is appropriate.
 The Case Handler will send you the Complaint Officer's decision and any staff responses.

 Step 3: Review